 In the Spring of 2013, the first PANS Consensus Conference was convened at Stanford University, calling together a geographically diverse group of clinicians and researchers from complementary fields of pediatrics: General and developmental pediatrics, infectious diseases, immunology, rheumatology, neurology, and child psychiatry.
 Participants were academians with clinical and research interests in pediatrics autoimmune neuropsychiatric disorder associated with streptococcus (PANDAS) in youth, and the larger category of pediatric acute-onset neuropsychiatric syndrome (PANS).
 The goals were to clarify the diagnostic boundaries of PANS to develop systematic strategies for evaluation of PANS cases, and to set forth the most urgently needed studies in this field.
 As a result, a consensus statement proposed recommendations for the diagnostic evaluation of youth presenting with PANS.
 A by-product of this conference was the development of the PANS Research Consortium.

-We follow a relatively small numbers of patients (approximately 150) where we are collecting very detailed information about their clinical course, infectious triggers, concurrent autoimmune processes, and response to treatment.
-This data is captured in the patient's electronic medical record; and in patients who consent to our longitudinal data base study, we enter this detailed clinical data with corresponding blood specimens.
+We follow a relatively small number of patients (approximately 400 families) where we are collecting very detailed information about their clinical course, infectious triggers, concurrent autoimmune processes, and response to treatment.
+This data is captured in the patient's electronic medical record; and in patients who consent to our longitudinal database study, we enter this detailed clinical data with corresponding blood specimens.

 We are also designing clinical treatment protocols and treatment trials with PANS Consortium members and the NIMH.